jakub100ful/Immersify/README.md

 `source env/bin/activate`

 5. Install the required packages using pip by entering this command: `pip install -r requirements.txt`.
+6. Install the [example videos](https://github.com/jakub100ful/Immersify/releases/tag/1.0) by extracting the `videos` folder into the `static` folder.
-6. Start the application through this command `flask run`.
+7. Start the application through this command `flask run`.

 **If you are using MacOS and are having issues with SSL certificates**
 Ensure that you have installed the neccessary SSL bundle.
 You can do this either by running the native _Certificates.command_ file in the Python directory found in your Applications folder, or by installing the _certifi_ package through pip.